The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

 \subsection{Little disks and related objects}

-The little disks operad $\mathtt{E}_{n}$ is a topological operad initially introduced by \textcite{May1972, BoardmanVogt1973} to study iterated loop spaces.
-Its homology $\mathtt{e}_{n} := H_{*}(\mathtt{E}_{n})$ is described by a theorem of \textcite{Cohen1976}: it is either the operad encoding associative algebras for $n = 1$, or the one encoding $(n-1)$-Poisson algebras for $n \ge 2$.
+The little disks operad $\mathtt{E}_{n}$ is a topological operad initially introduced by May and Boardman--Vogt~\cite{May1972,BoardmanVogt1973} to study iterated loop spaces.
+Its homology $\mathtt{e}_{n} := H_{*}(\mathtt{E}_{n})$ is described by a theorem of Cohen~\cite{Cohen1976}: it is either the operad governing associative algebras for $n = 1$, or $n$-Poisson algebras for $n \ge 2$.
+We also consider the linear dual $\enV \coloneqq H^{*}(\mathtt{E}_{n})$, which is a Hopf cooperad.

-For technical reasons, we instead consider the Fulton--MacPherson operad $\FM_{n}$, introduced by \textcite{FultonMacPherson1994} in the complex context and adapted by \textcite{AxelrodSinger1994} to the real context.
-Each space $\FM_{n}(\underline{k})$ is a compactification of the configuration space $\Conf_{k}(\R^{n})$, where roughly speaking points can become ``infinitesimally close''.
-Using insertion of infinitesimal configurations, they assemble to form a topological operad, weakly equivalent to $\mathtt{E}_{n}$.
-We refer to \textcite{Sinha2004} for a detailed treatment.
+In fact, we use the Fulton--MacPherson operad $\FM_{n}$, which is an operad in spaces weakly equivalent to the little disks operad $\mathtt{E}_{n}$.
+The components $\FM_{n}(k)$ are compactifications of the configuration spaces $\Conf_{k}(\R^{n})$, defined by using a real analogue due to Axelrod--Singer~\cite{AxelrodSinger1994} of the Fulton--MacPherson compactifications~\cite{FultonMacPherson1994}.
+The idea of this compactification is to allow configurations where points become ``infinitesimally close''.
+Then one uses insertion of such infinitesimal configurations to define operadic composition products on the spaces $\FM_n(k)$.
+We refer to~\cite{Sinha2004} for a detailed treatment and to~\cite[Sections~5.1--5.2]{LambrechtsVolic2014} for a clear summary.
+In both references, the name $C[k]$ is used for what we call $\FM_{n}(k)$.